 To remove the flywheel from the QD bushing, the three cap head socket screws are removed from the unthreaded holes, then driven into the adjacent threaded holes.
 The screws push against the QD bushing, spreading the two components apart.

 The housing is a single piece design.
 I had a local machine shop make it at a cost of $2000 and two months time.
-Pricing with eMachineShop shows a cost of $1150 and less than a month.

 The adapter described here is for a NetGain WarP 11.
 The NetGain WarP 9 mounting holes are tilted by 15° compared to the WarP 11.